'Thursday Night Football' prediction, odds: Rams vs. Seahawks picks from expert on 27-10 run

-'Thursday Night Football' prediction, odds, line, time: Rams vs. Seahawks picks from expert on 27-10 run
+'Thursday Night Football' prediction, odds, line, time: Rams vs. Seahawks picks from expert on 27-10 roll

 SportsLine expert Larry Hartstein has revealed his picks for the Los Angeles Rams vs. Seattle Seahawks in the Week 16 NFL matchup on 'Thursday Night Football'

 Kickoff is at 8:15 p.m.
 ET from Lumen Field in Seattle.
 L.A. has won four of the last five overall matchups, as well as four of the last five meetings in Seattle.
-The latest Seahawks vs. Rams odds have Seattle as 1.5-point home favorites, while the over/under for total points is 42.5, a 4-point drop from opening at 46.5.
+The latest Seahawks vs. Rams odds have Seattle as 1.5-point home favorites, while the over/under for total points is 42.5, a 4-point drop from opening at 46.5 as both heavy rain and winds are expected at kickoff.
+Both teams are 10-4 against the spread this season.
 Before making any Rams vs. Seahawks picks, make sure to check out the 'Thursday Night Football' predictions from SportsLine NFL expert Larry Hartstein.

 New users can target the DraftKings promo code, which offers $200 in bonus bets if your bet wins, on picks like Matthew Stafford going Over 230.5 passing yards yards.
 Bet it at DraftKings right here: